chaosweasl/interva/README.md

 If you have this problem, try to disable some security settings for your browser.
 (Safe Browsing if you're using chrome)

+Additionally, if that doesn't work, you can also try turning off real-time protection from the Windows Antivirus.

 ### Windows defender tries to warn me about the app being a potential threat and won't let me run it.
 How do I go around this?

 Click on "more info" and then on "run anyway"